nhsuk/nhsuk-frontend/packages/components/warning-callout/README.md

 {{ warningCallout({
   "heading": "School, nursery or work",
-  "HTML": "<p>Stay away from school, nursery or work until all the spots have crusted over.
-This is usually 5 days after the spots first appeared.</p>"
+  "text": "Stay away from school, nursery or work until all the spots have crusted over.
+This is usually 5 days after the spots first appeared."
 }) }}
 ```